Dads and Partners have a role in breastfeeding, too.

 Arrange for help.
 In some cultures, the early weeks are seen as special.
 Mothers are kept apart from others so they can focus on the baby.
 All chores are done for them.
 After this time, the mother receives public praise for a job well done.
 In these cultures, fewer moms get the “baby blues.”
 The more you can help out during the first few months, the better.

-Learn about breastfeeding and pumping.
-It’s easy to support your partner when you believe in what she’s doing.
+Learn about breastfeeding, chestfeeding and pumping.
+It’s easy to support your partner when you believe in what they are doing.
 Attend a prenatal breastfeeding course.
 Educate yourself on the benefits of breast milk and the risks of not feeding breast milk.

 Watch and learn.
 Your partner will need help in learning to breastfeed and pump.
-Learn from the people who help her.
+Learn from the people who are helping.
 Ask questions.

-Talk to other fathers.
+Talk to other partners of breastfeeding parents.
 Listen to their experiences with breastfeeding.
 It’s also helpful to share your thoughts and feelings—you need support, too!

 Limit visitors.
 Include those who are supportive and helpful.
 This is the time for you and your partner to learn how to care for your baby.
 Keep visits short or ask visitors to help clean and cook while you tend to your baby and get some rest.